slickgrad/allanlab/_pages/openings.md

 #### ***Financial Support***
 We have two positions with graduate research assistantships available for students starting Fall 2019.
 The PhD students will also have the opportunity to apply for Halcomb Fellowship that supports students working on projects integrating engineering and medicine cohesively to benefit the BME field and patients.
 More information about Halcomb Fellowship can be found in the [link](https://research.med.uky.edu/news/applications-accepted-halcomb-fellowship-medicine-and-engineering).

-### ***Prospective Undergraduate / Exchange students***
+### **ii) Prospective Undergraduate / Exchange students**
-Our lab welcomes undergrads interested in gaining research experience while at the University of Kentucky.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our lab welcomes undergrads interested in gaining research experience while at the University of Kentucky.
 Preferences will be given to students with good grades, work ethic, ability to commit at least 10 hours/week to research, and 2+ semester in the lab.
 If you are an international student interested in participating in the student exchange program at the University of Kentucky, please visit [NSE website](https://nse.org/exchange/campus-profile/104/).
 We also take summer interns if we get exceptional applicants (this usually means excellent grades and a personal recommendation).